-The 2020-2021 Global Undergraduate Exchange Program (Global UGRAD) – Call for Applications
+The 2024-2025 Global Undergraduate Exchange Program (Global UGRAD) – Call for Applications is now open

-All participants will be enrolled in full-time, non-degree, undergraduate course work chosen from their host institution’s existing curriculum.
+All participants will be enrolled for one semester in full-time, non-degree, undergraduate coursework chosen from their host institution’s existing curriculum.
 Participants will be required to take one, 3-credit U.S. studies course to enhance their understanding of the United States.
-Participants will live in campus housing facilities with American peers and will be required to participate in twenty hours of community service.
+Participants will live in campus housing facilities with American peers and will be required to participate in 20 hours of community service.
 There will also be a virtual arrival orientation and an in-person end-of-program workshop.

 Eligibility for the Global UGRAD Program:

-- Preference will be given to those who have had little or NO experience in the U.S. or outside of their home countries
+- Preference will be given to those who have had little or no experience in the United States or outside of Kosovo.

 A full and complete Global UGRAD student application package includes the following documents: completed online application form, copy of passport bio page, academic transcripts for years of university study (with English translations), two letters of reference (with English translations), and grade equivalence between local grading system and U.S. grading system.